BeforeLights/AWS-Worklog/content/1-Worklog/1.8-Week8/_index.md

 ### Week 8 Objectives:
+*   Learn the fundamentals of 3D web development using Three.js and WebGL.
+*   Prepare rigorously for the AWS Midterm Exam using practice tests and flashcards.
+*   Coordinate with the team to identify knowledge gaps and strengthen weak areas.
+*   Explore AWS Certified Solutions Architect question banks for deeper understanding.

 ### Tasks to be carried out this week:
 | Day | Task                                                                                                                                                                                                   | Start Date | Completion Date | Reference Material                        |